rohitjose/django-saml2-auth/README.rst

                 'CREATE_USER': 'path.to.your.new.user.hook.method',
                 'BEFORE_LOGIN': 'path.to.your.login.hook.method',
             },
+            'CERTIFICATES': {
+                'CERT_FILE': 'path to the certificate file',
+                'KEY_FILE' : 'path to the key file', 'VALID_THROUGH': no_of_days # Validity period in terms of number of days for the certificate files }
-            'ASSERTION_URL': 'https://mysite.com', # Custom URL to validate incoming SAML requests against }
+            'ASSERTION_URL': 'https://mysite.com', # Custom URL to validate incoming SAML requests against 'ENTITY_ID': 'https://mysite.com/saml2_auth/acs/', # Populates the Issuer element in authn request }

 #.
 In your SAML2 SSO identity provider, set the Single-sign-on URL and Audience
    URI(SP Entity ID) to http://your-domain/saml2_auth/acs/
+#.
+The metadata is generated dynamically based on the SAML2_AUTH settings specificed
+   on the settings.py file and available under the URL - http://your-domain/saml2_auth/metadata/

 Explanation